ambatlle/tasks-demo/backend/README.md

 `./mvnw site site:run`

-- The port can be configured on pom property "site.port"
+- The port can be configured on pom property `site.port`

 Site reports will be running on [http://localhost:8090/](http://localhost:8090/)